DHTMLX/docs-diagram/docs/api/export/png_method.md

 ### Description

-@short: exports a diagram to a PNG file
+@short: Exports a diagram to a PNG file

 {{note To avoid problems during export, all images for Diagram shapes must be set either in base64 format or via an absolute URL.}}